irisbaron/loopback-demo-zos/README.md

 ### Explore APIs and Test Application

 The application launches a http server listening on the default port 3000.
 You can explore your REST APIs created at [http://localhost:3000/explorer](http://localhost:3000/explorer).
 This URL lists all the APIs exposed by the application and available for use.
-In the explorer, you can expand the API to see its details and also test it.
+In the explorer, you can expand the APIs by selecting `List Operations` to see its details and also test them.

 To test a specific API from the web browser, append the API name followed by the parameters in JSON format to the base URL.
 In our example, the base URL is:   [http://localhost:3000/api/Rewards](http://localhost:3000/api/Rewards).
 Alternatively, use the `curl` command from the command-line in another shell/terminal.
 You can also invoke the API remotely by specifying the hostname instead of localhost.